soundpress/RulesOfNYC/docs/c07/index.rst

    (3) A blueprint or drawing, submitted and certified by a professional engineer, describing ventilation equipment, including equipment location, capacity, manufacturer and date of installation, provided that current permit holders shall submit such blueprint or drawing within thirty days of the effective date of this Rule.

-(c) All site plans submitted pursuant to this section shall meet all design requirements specified in § 4-16 of this subchapter.
+(c) All site plans submitted pursuant to this section shall meet all design requirements specified in 16 RCNY § 4-16.

 (d) The Department my request any additional information that is reasonably necessary to ensure that the putrescible solid waste transfer station complies with these Rules.